 SECTION 2 – LAPITA DECORATIVE DESIGNS AND INTACT LAPITA POTTERY VESSELS

-SECTION 3 – LAPITA LEGACY: TRADITIONAL OCEANIAN GRAPHICS
+SECTION 3 – THE LAPITA LEGACY: TRADITIONAL OCEANIAN GRAPHICS

-This section focuses on relationships between the Lapita period designs and those present in several Oceanian decorative traditions.
-This heritage is exemplified with a set of traditional objects: tapa cloth, mats and carved wood from the collections of the musée du quai Branly.
+This section focuses on relationships between the designs produced during the Lapita period and those present in several Oceanian decorative traditions.
+This heritage is illustrated by a set of traditional objects: tapa cloth, mats and carved wood from the collections of the musée du quai Branly.

 SECTION 4 : PRESENT DAY LAPITA